PieLabs/pie-docs/using/defining-questions.md

     "weights": [
         {"id":"1", "weight": "2"},
         {"id":"2", "weight": "1"}
-    ],
-    "langs": ["en_US", "es_ES", "zh_CN"]
+    ]
 }
 ```

-> Each PIE defines and documents the JSON model needed for that question/interaction type.
+> Each PIE can define and documents the JSON schema needed for its configuration.
 In typical usage an authoring tool will be used to create the question definitions.